osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Transporter - shoots a marker projectile and then transports the user to that location
         - X Tracer - Shoots a spread of tracers at 2.5 degree increments
             - Inspired by Brain Damage's 'Super Tracer +' :)
+        - Volcano - Creates a volcano that erupts upon impact
         - Nitro - faster moving fuel that costs more
+        - Light Armor - provides an extra 25 points of protection
+        - Heavy Armor - provides an extra 50 points of protection

     Weapons Removed, Reworked or Made Unpurchaseable due to lack of use, redundancy or ineffectiveness
         - Bouncing Betty